Rangers call-up Kumar Rocker hits 7 in electric MLB debut

 Rocker’s stuff was enticing, but concerns about a dip in velocity his junior year, long-term durability concerns and questions about the depth of his arsenal led to a drop to Mets 10th overall in the 2021 MLB Draft.
 Then the Mets withdrew the $6 million upper offer after reviewing his medicals, which were not available prior to the draft.

-Instead of returning to Vanderbilt, Rocker worked out on his own and then signed with the independent Tri-City ValleyCats ahead of the 2022 MLB Draft.
+Prior to the 2022 MLB Draft, Rocker signed with the independent Tri-City ValleyCats after working out independently instead of going back to Vanderbilt.
 The Rangers surprisingly selected him third overall and received a $5.2 million signing bonus .

 Rocker made a quick comeback to Tommy John standards, returning to the mound in July and quickly moving up the Rangers’ organizational chart until the team announced that he is bound for the big leagues.
 Many people have been waiting years to see Rocker play in the MLB, and his first game was a good sign that the wait (and turbulence) will be worth it.